 Community Policing is an ongoing endeavor in the CRA.
 Special details to combat homeless and panhandling issues, traffic issues like speeding on S. Washington Avenue and S. Hopkins Avenue, burglaries, prostitution solicitation issues, etc. will be needed to continue to make the CRA a safe place to live, work, visit, invest, and play.
-The use of cameras being installed in three (3) strategic areas of the CRA as a pilot project will help the Police Department in solving traffic incidents and crimes, and thus help in reducing criminal activities.
+Cameras were installed in FY 2022 in three (3) strategic areas of the CRA as a pilot project will help the Police Department in solving traffic incidents and crimes, and thus help in reducing criminal activities.
+Future expansion of the cameras in the CRA is being studied.
 The Police Department has also used mail-outs and banner signs to promote various crime prevention campaigns such as "Lock It or Lose It", "Click It or Ticket", and variable message board signs to promote traffic safety in the redevelopment district.
+In Fiscal Year 2023 the Police Department implemented the Business Trespass Program which authorizes Titusville police officers to advise any person to leave the business premises if the business has registered for this voluntary program.
+In FY 2023, it has been determined that calls for service in reference to unwanted persons on registered properties decreased by 30%.